devgocri/LobbyPlayerLimit/README.md

 Updated setup notes can be found in the poggit page.

 ## Make yourself immune to the system
 Whenever you join the server, you will immediately be joined to a lobby with an amount of players less than your limit.
-If you want to disable this, you have to remove the `lobby.tp` permission from yourself.
+If you want to disable this, you have to remove the `lobbyplayerlimit.lobby` permission from yourself.

 Assuming you have PurePerms installed and the server is online, run this command in console or in game:
 `/unsetuperm PLAYERNAME lobbyplayerlimit.lobby`